jfuentes/StaticTreeBarrier/Readme.md

 # Static Tree Barrier
 Author: Joel Fuentes - joel.fuentes@uci.edu
+The implementation is based on the algorithm described in the book "The Art of Multiprocessor Programming" plus some adjustments for C++11 with atomic types.
+I implemented the data structure following the same logic of the Java code presented in Chapter 17.5, this also means the solution is based on classes and objects.
+The main changes to port this solution to C++11 were based on the definition of atomic variables and their related operations.

 ## Files:
 - statictreebarrier.h: definition and implementation of the data structure